Normalized Berkovich spaces and surface singularities: Special formal schemes and their Berkovich spaces

-\pa{ A special formal $R$-scheme $\X$ is said to be \defi{normal} if it can be covered by affine subschemes $\Spf(A)$ with $A$ normal.
+\pa{ All special $R$-algebras are excellent.
+This follows from \cite[7]{Valabrega75} when the characteristic of $K$ is positive and from \cite[9]{Valabrega76} when it is zero.
+A special formal $R$-scheme $\X$ is said to be \defi{normal} if it can be covered by affine subschemes $\Spf(A)$ with $A$ normal.
 Since the rings $A$ are excellent, this is equivalent to the normality of all completed local rings of $\X$. }

-\pa{ If $A$ is a special $k$-algebra and $t$ is an element of its largest ideal of definition, then $t$ is topologically nilpotent and therefore it induces a morphism $k[[t]]\to A$ which canonically makes $A$ into a special $k[[t]]$-algebra.
+\pa{ If $A$ is a special $k$-algebra and $T$ is an element of an ideal of definition of $A$, then $T$ is topologically nilpotent and therefore it induces a homomorphism $k[[t]]\to A$ that canonically makes $A$ into a special $k[[t]]$-algebra.
 Conversely, any special $k[[t]]$-algebra is canonically a special $k$-algebra.
-We will sometimes denote a special formal $k[[t]]$-scheme by $\X_t$; $\X$ will then denote $\X_t$ seen as a special formal $k$-scheme. }
+We will sometimes denote a special formal $k[[t]]$-scheme by $\X_t$; and $\X$ will then denote $\X_t$ seen as a special formal $k$-scheme. }

 \pa{ Let $\X$ be a noetherian formal scheme with largest ideal of definition $\calJ$ and let $\calI$ be a coherent ideal sheaf on $\X$.
-The \defi{formal blowup of $\X$ at $\calI$} is the morphism of formal schemes
+The \defi{formal blowup of $\X$ along $\calI$} is the $\X$-formal scheme

 We call the closed formal subscheme of $\X$ defined by $\calI$ the \defi{center} of the blowup.
-The formal blowup $\X'\to\X$ of $\X$ at $\calI$ is characterized by the following universal property (see \cite[2.6.9]{Bosch14}): $\X'$ is a noetherian formal scheme such that the ideal $f^{-1}\calI\OO_{\X'}$ is invertible on $\X'$, and every morphism of noetherian formal schemes $\Y\to\X$ such that $f^{-1}\calI\OO_{\Y}$ is invertible on $\Y$ factors uniquely through a morphism of noetherian formal schemes $\Y\to\X'$.
-We say that the blowup $\X'\to\X$ of $\X$ at $\calI$ is \defi{admissible} if the ideal $\calI$ is $\calJ$-open, i.e. contains a power of $\calJ$. }
+The formal blowup $\X'\to\X$ of $\X$ along $\calI$ is characterized by the following universal property (see \cite[8.2.9]{Bosch14}): $\X'$ is a noetherian formal scheme such that the ideal $f^{-1}\calI\OO_{\X'}$ is invertible on $\X'$, and every morphism of noetherian formal schemes $\Y\to\X$ such that $f^{-1}\calI\OO_{\Y}$ is invertible on $\Y$ factors uniquely through a morphism of noetherian formal schemes $\Y\to\X'$.
+We say that the blowup $\X'\to\X$ of $\X$ along $\calI$ is \defi{admissible} if the ideal $\calI$ is $\calJ$-open, i.e. contains a power of $\calJ$. }